GuiDoSignal/coursera-machinelearning/index.md

+# Human Activity Recognition Predictor

+Guilherme Junqueira
+September 18, 2016

 ---
-title: "Human Activity Recognition Predictor"
-author: "Guilherme Junqueira"
-date: "September 17, 2016"
-output: html_document
----

-# Summary
+## Summary

 The aim of this project is to build a model that try to classify the exercises performed by six young adults in five different ways: exactly according to the